 Moreover, the presence of multiple people talking can also impact speech recognition quality.

-The two-phased study shows that Kardome’s location-based source separation technology surpasses existing in-car hands-free telephony (HFT) systems.
+The two-phased study shows that Kardome’s location-based source separation technology surpasses existing in-car hands-free telephony (HFT) and speech recognition systems.

 Your submission has been received!